University of Nottingham Malaysia: Research

 The university was given a five-star rating in the Malaysia Research Assessment (MyRA) for research excellence in 2020.
 The only foreign university in Malaysia to be awarded two consecutive MyRAs.

 Comprising 280 academic staff, the university's research focuses on future food Malaysia and developing sustainable societies, nanotechnology, inclusion in the workplace, data analytics and artificial intelligence, among others.

+Some of the leading organisations that UNM collaborates with in research include Merck Sharpe & Dohme, Sime Darby Foundation, WWF, YTI, Petronas Research and Cancer Research Malaysia.

 Apart from the taught undergraduate and postgraduate programmes, the university conducts projects for research-based postgraduate studies.
 There are more than 20 research programmes being carried out at the Malaysia Campus.

 Biotechnology Research Centre

 The Biotechnology Research Centre is a 986 m2 research centre specialising in the applied research of biotechnology products, specifically palm oil crop.
 The building cost RM3.5M, excluding internal fittings and scientific equipment.
 Inside the main research building there are two labs, one for the teaching of UNMC biotechnology students and the other for research.

 The research centre is operated as a joint collaboration with Applied Agricultural Resources Sdn.
 Bhd (AAR), a start-up company.